jfrancis42/kx2-util/README.md

 Emulate a hold of the specified button (specified as a number).
 Returns true or nil.
 Note that button numbers are different on the KX2 and KX3.

 ## store_button()
-Emulate use of the STORE button.
+Emulate pressing the STORE button.

 ## atu_button()
-Emulate use of the ATU button.
+Emulate pressing the ATU button.

 ## detect_radio()
 Detects which model radio (KX2 or KX3) is attached, as well as what options are installed and configured.
 Sets various variables (all start with $kx_) as listed in the source.

 ## show_radio_info()
 Shows what model radio is connected, as well as the installed and configured options.

+## write_to_channel()
+Writes the current settings to the previously selected memory location (note: you must select the channel using set_channel() before setting any values you wish to store in that channel).